 Parents are heavily involved across the campus supporting teachers and students in the teaching learning process.
 Their involvement is multi-lateral with some directly involved regularly in classroom activities, excursions and school productions.
-Some demonstrate their support for the teaching learning process through involvement in both the Gilston Club and Parents & Citizens Association, providing advice and assistance to the School Administration at a strategic and operation level.
-Still others provide voluntary assistance in the management and operation of the Uniform Shop and School Canteen.
+Some demonstrate their support for the teaching learning process through involvement in both the Gilston Club and Parents & Citizens Association, providing advice and assistance to the Principal at a strategic and operation level.
+Still others provide voluntary assistance in the management and operation of the Uniform Shop and School Tuckshop.
 All provide student support at varying levels of school management and they do so at a level and at a time when they feel most comfortable.
-Almost 50% of the parent body at some stage throughout the school year provide explicit support for their child.
 The vast majority of parents are involved in 'at home' activities including assisting with project work, homework, sports preparation or cultural pursuits.